 Clearway Energy LLC, together with its consolidated subsidiaries, or the Company, is an energy infrastructure investor in and owner of modern, sustainable and long-term contracted assets across North America.
-As of December 31, 2019, GIP indirectly owns approximately 43% of the economic interests in the Company and approximately 55% of the voting interests in Clearway Energy, Inc., or Clearway, Inc. GIM is an independent fund manager of funds that invests in infrastructure assets in the energy, transport and water/waste sectors.
-The Company is sponsored by GIP through its portfolio company, CEG.
+The Company is sponsored by GIP through GIP's portfolio company, CEG.